NirAvrahamoff/movie-dataset-mining/README.md

 ## Notes

-- The OMDb API key is visible in the notebook intentionally, to allow full reproduction of the pipeline.
-It is a dedicated educational-use key.
+- The OMDb API key is stored in a `.env` file (not included in the repository).
+Create one with your own key from https://www.omdbapi.com/
 - `budget` and `BoxOffice` high missingness is expected — most films do not publicly disclose financial data.
 - `Language` and `Country` missingness is due to movies without a dedicated Wikipedia page or with non-standard URL formats.